RECIPE: Skillet Irish Soda Bread

 Instructions

-1. Preheat the oven to 375°F. Line a 10-inch cast iron skillet with parchment paper.
+1. Preheat the oven to 375°F. Line a 10-inch cast-iron skillet with parchment paper.

-3. Lightly beat the eggs and buttermilk together.
-Add the zest.
-Add the eggs, buttermilk, and zest to the dry mixture with butter.
-Mix the currants with a bit of flour, and then add to the dough.
+4. Mix the currants with a bit of flour, and then add to the dough.
 Knead the dough into a large, round disk.
 Place the disk in the center of the skillet, and slash an x across the top (a serrated knife works well here).
-Bake for 45 to 50 minutes.

-4. Serve warm or at room temperature.
+5. Bake for 45 to 50 minutes.
+Serve warm or at room temperature.
 Same day is best!
 Yummiest with scrambled eggs, maybe some lox, and lots of salty butter.

-Why Cast Iron Skillets Are the Sustainable Tool of Choice
+Why Cast-Iron Skillets Are the Sustainable Tool of Choice

 • Unlike many pans, cast iron is not coated in harmful toxic chemicals.

-• A well-seasoned cast iron pan is as nonstick as any coated, nonstick pan … but again, no chemicals!
+• A well-seasoned cast-iron pan is as nonstick as any coated, nonstick pan … but again, no chemicals!

-• Except by copper, the even heat distribution of a cast iron skillet is unparalleled.
+• Except by copper, the even heat distribution of a cast-iron skillet is unparalleled.

 • They are tremendously versatile.
 You can cook with cast iron on your stovetop — from sauces to poaching — and use it for grilling or baking in your oven.